-I genuinely can’t remember anything I did during a whole year.
+I genuinely can’t remember anything I did during a whole year and a half.
 I know I tried going to a psychologist once during that year, but quit after the first session because alcohol was more enticing than boring sessions and facing the cold, hard real world.

 In the end, I managed to visit another psychologist.
 The reason I went a second time was because a friend of mine invited me to go to a little festival.
 There I saw a promotional flyer from a college in the city that offered a study in a particular kind of social work that also involves taking care of the spiritual and social needs of people.
 It struck me that I was in need of someone like that!
 I grabbed a flyer, went home, put it on the table and forgot about it for two months until I found the flyer again while cleaning up my room for a visit from my parents.
 On a whim, I decided to go for it!
 In hindsight I still don’t understand what pushed me to take the decision to enroll in that study, but two years later I’m incredibly happy that I did just that.
 It was a life-changing decision.
 I went to the intake interview, got accepted, decided to visit a psychologist and from there on I slowly managed to improve my life.